Learn, connect and get inspired at Slack Frontiers 2021

 Exciting and inspiring keynotes

-But wait – there’s more!
-Make sure to catch some of our opening and closing keynote presentations from Slack leadership and special guests, where we’ll reveal our latest product innovations and preview exciting things to come.
-For an overview of the agenda, have a look at the Frontiers site.
+But wait—there’s more!
+Be sure to catch some of our opening and closing keynote presentations from Slack leadership and special guests, where we’ll reveal our latest product innovations and preview exciting things to come.
+For an overview of the agenda, check out the Frontiers site.

 Day 1 opening keynote | Reinvent work from your digital HQ